awkcodergirl/The-Odin-Project/README.md

 # The-Odin-Project
-My repo for The Odin Project challenges and projects
+My repo for The Odin Project practice assignments and projects